Skip To Content

 1. the application is made within the time set out in s.
 72(2) or (3) of the Code; and

-2. the member has paid the application fee required by s.
+2. the registrant has paid the application fee required by s.
 1(c) of By-Law 2: Fees and Remuneration.

-13.2.3 Within 60 days of filing the completed application form, the member must deliver and file a notice of application using Form 13C.
+13.2.3 Within 60 days of filing the completed application form, the registrant must deliver and file a notice of application using Form 13C.
 The notice of application must:

 1. set out the order sought including any proposed terms, conditions or limitations; and